coderbeez/interior-architect/README.md

 ### Django Admin Interface

 The client needed an interface to allow content updates.
 Having walked her through Django's admin interface, she felt comfortable with this option.
-To improve usability, app admin files were used to add inlines, order fields, filter, make editable etc. To tie in with the style of the main site, the admin interface was customised using html and css.
+To improve usability, app admin files were used to add inlines, order fields, filter, make editable etc. To tie in with the style of the main site, the admin interface was customised using HTML and CSS.

 ![Django Admin](https://github.com/coderbeez/interior-architect/blob/master/wireframes/images/django_admin_dark.JPG)
 **Diagram: Customised Django Admin Interface**